oniani/oniani.github.io/content/weblog/privacy-for-the-web/index.md

 <!-- more -->

-NOTE: This blogpost will get occasional updates, when needed.
+NOTE: The blogpost will get occasional updates, when needed.

 Here are my recommendations for the web privacy.